grafana/grafana/docs/sources/enterprise/reporting.md

 1. **Preview PDF** View a rendered PDF with the options you have selected.
 1. Enter scheduling information.
 Options vary depending on the frequency you select.
 1. **Save** the report.
 1. **Send test email** to verify that the whole configuration is working as expected.
-This will ask you to write an email to send the test email to or to use the emails from the report configuration.
+You can choose to send this email to the recipients configured for the report, or to a different set of email addresses only used for testing.

 {{< figure src="/static/img/docs/enterprise/reports-create-new-8.0.png" max-width="500px" class="docs-image--no-shadow" >}}